robin-raymond/zax.io/handle.md

 ### `handle` overhead and control blocks

-A `handle` pointer only contain a pointer to an instance of a type.
-When a type is allocated for storage in a `handle` pointer, a control block is reserved as part of the allocation of the type.
-The control block's memory location is determined by using pointer math on the pointed to instance since the control block typically precedes the type's memory.
+A `handle` pointer contains a pointer to an instance of a type and a pointer to the control block.
+When a type is allocated for storage in a `handle` pointer, a control block is typically reserved as part of the allocation of the type.

 An example `handle` pointer content and control block: